iriskimm/movie-recommendation/README.md

 ## Algorithms
 * Computed cosine similarity score based on movie genre, actors, the director, and plot keywords to compute TF-IDF vectors
-* Used Singular Value Decomposition(SVD) to arrive at a Root Mean Square Error(RMSE) of 0.90 at predicting movie ratings